pip-services/pip-services-docs/content/en/node/cassandra/connect/сassandra_connection.md

 ### Description
 The CassandraConnection class allows you to create Cassandra connections using the default driver.

-Important points
+**Important points**

-- By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
+- By defining a connection and sharing it through multiple persistence components you can reduce the number of used database connections.

 #### Configuration parameters